aws-samples/nextcloud-server/README.md

 }
 ```

 An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with attached [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies) is used for S3 external storage access.
 Using EC2 IAM role for external storage currently generates errors in nextcloud.log. ([Issue #46400](https://github.com/nextcloud/server/issues/46400)) The IAM user can be located in CloudFormation **Resources** section where `Logical ID` is **iamUser**, and you may want to configure the associated policy `aws:SourceIp` value.
+You can modify attached IAM policy to mount additional S3 buckets; the security credentials are located in `/root/.nextcloud-credentials` on EC2 instance.

 ### Sensitive data protection